bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Settlements/SI_CH3_Settle-Appearance.md

 ## Oracle: Settlement Aesthetics
 > [!mechanics]- | Roll ><br>▶1 `dice: [[OT_ISSI_Settlements^Aesthetics]]`<br>▶2 `dice: [[OT_ISSI_Settlements^Aesthetics]]` | Guidance
 > Use this table to reveal the ambiance and architecture of the settlement.
-Smaller settlements likely have a single style, while larger settlements might have multiple styles across sections or districts.  ^guidance-OclSettleAesthetics
+Smaller settlements likely have a single style, while larger settlements might have multiple styles across sections or districts. ^guidance-Aesthetics

 | Roll | Results | Detail @1-2 |
 | :---: | --- | --- |